-As discussed in Note 21 to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K, we took additional measures to reduce our cost of borrowing by entering into amendments to the Senior Secured Credit Facilities during the three years ended December 31, 2014 through 2016.
-The re-pricing enacted pursuant to the amendment reduced the margin applicable to our cost of borrowing on our Dollar Term Loans from 3.5% to 2.5% for Eurocurrency Rate Loans and from 2.5% to 1.5% for Base Rate Loans and our cost of borrowing under the Euro Term Loan facility from 4.0% to 2.25%.
-Prior to the Fourth Amendment, there was a provision for an additional reduction of these rates by 25 basis points if the Total Net Leverage Ratio was less than or equal to 4.50:1.00.
-The Fourth Amendment does not include this provision.
-In addition, the LIBOR floor on each term loan was reduced from 1.00% to .75% and the base rate floor on the Dollar Term Loan facility was reduced from 2.25% to 1.75%.
+As discussed in Note 20 to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K, we took additional measures to reduce our cost of borrowing by entering into amendments to the Senior Secured Credit Facilities during the two years ended December 31, 2016 through 2017.
+The re-pricing enacted pursuant to the amendments reduced the margin applicable to our cost of borrowing on our Dollar Term Loans from 3.0% to 2.0% for Eurocurrency Rate Loans and from 2.0% to 1.00% for Base Rate Loans and the margin applicable to our cost of borrowing under the Euro Term Loan facility from 3.25% to 2.25%.
+In addition, the LIBOR floor on the Dollar Term Loan was reduced from 1.00% to zero while the base rate floor was reduced from 2.25% to 1.00%, and the LIBOR floor on the Euro Term Loan was reduced from 1.00% to 0.75%.